U.S. manufacturing slowed in August in latest sign of economic weakness

 “While business is strong, there is an undercurrent of fear and alarm regarding the trade wars and a potential recession,” an unidentified executive with a chemical products company is quoted as saying.
 A computer and electronic products manager told the institute that “tariffs continue to be a strain on the supply chain and the economy overall.”

 The Trump administration’s tariffs have affected many factory owners who depend on overseas suppliers for components and raw materials.
-And with Beijing imposing retaliatory tariffs on U.S. goods, many manufacturers reliant on sales to China are feeling pain as well.
+And with Beijing imposing retaliatory tariffs on American goods, many manufacturers reliant on sales to China are feeling pain as well.
 All this makes manufacturers more vulnerable to trade tensions than service-economy companies.

+At RJM Music in Vista, California, tariffs on LCD screens from China have increased the cost of that component by 25%, prompting a co-owner, Sheri Menelli, to rethink growth plans.
+Her company makes foot pedals and controllers that help guitarists integrate effects while they play, gear that it sells to rock stars and ordinary musicians.

+“We’ve been eating it for the last two months,” Menelli said.
+“We are trying to pass it on, but you end up reducing volume.”

+For Trump, a downturn in the production sector poses more political danger than weakness elsewhere.
+He has made blue-collar jobs a central image of his rallies and reelection campaign, pointing to the steel industry in particular as a symbol of American strength.

+Manufacturing-heavy states of the northern Midwest delivered his unexpected victory in 2016.
+Any erosion in the economic fortunes of production workers could undercut his appeal to those voters.

-A reading below 50 on the institute’s survey hardly guarantees a recession, said Jim O’Sullivan, chief U.S. economist at High Frequency Economics.
-In 2016 and 2012, it dropped to that level, and no recession followed.
+Still, a reading below 50 on the institute’s index hardly guarantees a recession, said Jim O’Sullivan, chief United States economist at High Frequency Economics.
+In 2016 and 2012, it dropped to that level and no recession followed.

-Still, O’Sullivan said, the low reading was a cause for concern.
+But O’Sullivan added that the low reading was a cause for concern.
 “Trade is the main source of angst in the markets right now,” he said.
 “There’s no question about that.”